Chalarangelo/30-seconds-of-code/README.md

 Deep flattens a list.

 Use recursion.
-Use `list.extend()` with an empty array (`result`) and the spread function to flatten a list.
+Use `list.extend()` with an empty list (`result`) and the spread function to flatten a list.
 Recursively flatten each element that is a list.
 ```py
 def spread(arg):
     ret = []